 University Campus Wellness Design Consultants

-We help universities and campus project teams create healthier environments for students, faculty and staff.
+We help universities and campus project teams such as those at carnegie mellon university qatar and karolinska institutet (sweden) to create healthier environments for students, faculty and staff.

 Biofilico works at the intersection of wellness strategy, healthy buildings and interior design.
 In higher education, our focus is not on claiming every aspect of campus architecture.